 - All self-funded students are required to make a first fee payment towards fees BEFORE registration.
-This is a standard amount of R9340 that is applicable to all South African students.
+This is a standard amount of R9340 that is applicable to all South African Citizen students.
 Students will not be able to register if this amount is not paid.
 Payments via EFT should be made 4 days in advance in order to clear before registration.

 - If you cannot make this payment by the time you register, you will be required to apply for a First Fee payment postponement.
 This Fee is part of your total academic charge which is payable by the end of May.
 Students can complete the postponement on the student self-service portal and proceed immediately with Online Registration

 - The first fee payment is not applicable if you:

 - have been made a provisional offer for NSFAS funding for 2023;

 - have been given a full Wits University Scholarship

 - Sponsored students can load their sponsor letters on the student self-service portal under the Financial Aid tile.

 - NSFAS funded students will be cleared automatically if the university has been informed of their funding status.

 Information on fees, terms and conditions, and funding

 - Please visit the Fees and FASO web pages for information on fees, various funding options, scholarships and bursaries.

 - The Fees Office and Financial Aid and Scholarships Offices are also available to answer queries prior to and during registration from January on https://witshelp-ism.saasiteu.com/Modules/SelfService

 - Students owing R10 000 or less from prior years will be able to roll over the debt and register for the new academic year.